top of page

 The noun 'enclave' has its etymological origins in French.
 It comes from the Old French word 'enclaver,' which means 'to enclose' or 'to lock in.'
 The term 'enclave' itself is a combination of 'en,' meaning 'in,' and 'claver,' derived from 'claustrum,' meaning 'enclosure' or 'lock.'
 As the word entered the English language, it was used to describe an enclosed area or territory that is completely surrounded by another area or territory, often of a different culture, language, or political affiliation.
 'Enclave' emphasizes the notion of being within or enclosed by a different context, reflecting its French roots in the concept of enclosures and locked-in spaces within a larger setting.

-Find the meaning of enclave:
+Quiz: Find the meaning of the noun enclave:

 Try Again!